 Healthcare Directives

 Healthcare Directives, including living wills and medical powers of attorney, specify medical treatment preferences if one can’t communicate their wishes.
-A living will outlines the types of medical care desired, while a medical power of attorney designates an agent to make healthcare decisions.
+A living will outline the types of medical care desired, while a medical power of attorney designates an agent to make healthcare decisions.
 These directives prevent family disputes and ensure that medical decisions align with an individual’s preferences.

 Integrating Tax and Estate Planning